faruk-guler/LusuaL/Editors/vim-navigation.md

 <li>k or the down arrow - will move you down one line</li>
 <li>l or the right arrow - will move you right one character</li>
 </ul>

-## Exercise

-No exercises for this lesson.

-## Quiz Question

-What letter is used to move down?

-## Quiz Answer

-k